 - In Christian tradition, patience is one of the seven virtues.
 In Galatians, patience is listed among the “fruits of the Spirit”: “love, joy, peace, long patience, goodness, he did well, faithfulness, and gentleness.
 Against these, there is no law”.
 (Galatians 5:21-23)

 - In Islamic tradition, patience is the most valuable virtue.
 Some of the Coran verses concerning patience urge Muslims to “seek the help of God (Allah) with patience, perseverance and prayer” (2:45).
 “No one shall receive such kindness except those who practice patience and defeat; only the blessed beings.”
 (41:35)

 - Judaism, patience, and self-discipline are fundamental moral values.
 In the Jewish Bible, patience is mentioned in many proverbs, among which he shows the power of patience “a patient man is better than a warlord, for he who keeps his calm will conquer the city.”
 (Proverbs 16:32)

 - In Hinduism, Bhagavad Gita mentions patience: “…among the female qualities I am glory, beauty, inspired speech, memory, intelligence, constant and patient.’
 (10.34)

-I hope you learned something about the process of waiting by reading this article and understood why God makes us stay.
+I hope you learned something about the waiting process by reading this article and understood why God makes us wait.
 I also hope that at least 1% of you feel more relieved knowing that God is never late and He has a beautiful plan for your life.